-In the burgeoning cryptocurrency market, traders are hampered by chronic lack of information.
+In the burgeoning cryptocurrency market, traders are hampered by a chronic lack of information.
 Although transparency is often cited as a core benefit of the underlying technology, the actual market is so fragmented as to be almost opaque.

-This problem needs to be addressed if digital assets are to gain mainstream traction, since information moves markets and is the bedrock of finance.
+This problem needs to be addressed if digital assets are to gain mainstream traction since information moves markets and is the bedrock of finance.
 In traditional finance, trading decisions are based on hard data.
 Professional traders drill down into the numbers to understand and anticipate market movements.
-Depending on the trading strategy, that might mean studying the fundamentals: for a stock, they would study the business’s revenue, business plan, market conditions and so on; for a currency, the political, social and economic circumstances affecting that nation.
+Depending on the trading strategy, that might mean studying the fundamentals: for a stock, they would study the business’s revenue, business plan, market conditions, and so on; for a currency, the political, social, and economic circumstances affecting that nation.
 Or they might focus on technical analysis, studying historical price movements to identify patterns and predict future moves.

 As a new and developing asset class, crypto works differently.
-Cryptocurrencies like Bitcoin function as a store of value or means of payment, but since they are not attached to a real country’s economic or transactional needs, there are fewer fundamentals to analyse.
-As a result, much of the conversation centers on factors like asset price, hash rate, average block confirmation time, average transaction cost and sentiment analysis.
+Cryptocurrencies like Bitcoin function as a store of value or means of payment, but since they are not attached to a real country’s economic or transactional needs, there are fewer fundamentals to analyze.
+As a result, much of the conversation centers on factors like asset price, hash rate, average block confirmation time, average transaction cost, and sentiment analysis.

-This may change when asset- and equity-backed tokens gain greater prominence, but in the short to medium term, most traders have no option but to rely predominantly on technical analysis.
+This may change when asset- and equity-backed tokens gain greater prominence, but in the short to medium-term, most traders have no option but to rely predominantly on technical analysis.
 Essentially this means studying patterns of demand, which means that having accurate price and liquidity data is crucial.
-But that is exactly what is so hard to determine, because although the crypto market is global, exchanges are not.
+But that is exactly what is so hard to determine because although the crypto market is global, exchanges are not.
 Even within each region, liquidity (and hence information) is highly fragmented.

 In traditional investment, principal exchanges such as the New York Stock Exchange (NYSE) offer a central point where supply is matched with demand.
 While crypto advocates may balk at the degree of centralization this entails, it does lead to efficient price discovery.
 Investors can get a view on the performance of an asset by checking only one exchange.
 As cryptocurrencies are less regulated and more decentralized, the same rules do not apply.

-Instead of using one principal exchange in each territory (like SIX in Switzerland or NYSE in the US), crypto traders operate in a highly heterogeneous market, with local brokers interacting with Binance, Coinbase, Kraken and numerous other international exchanges.
+Instead of using one principal exchange in each territory (like SIX in Switzerland or NYSE in the US), crypto traders operate in a highly heterogeneous market, with local brokers interacting with Binance, Coinbase, Kraken, and numerous other international exchanges.
 And none of these bigger players has achieved market dominance.

 Whereas an exchange like NYSE accounts for over 25% of global equity trading, the largest US crypto exchange, Coinbase, only handles about 2.1% of global volume.
-Each of the many diffuse liquidity providers is driven by regional supply and demand, so none of them can offer an accurate view on the global valuation of an asset.
+Each of the many diffuse liquidity providers is driven by regional supply and demand, so none of them can offer an accurate view of the global valuation of an asset.
 With so many exchanges to check, it is also difficult to find the best bid and offer for a particular asset globally.